pdyq/name-supose/README.md

+# name-supose

+I just forked this project to make this possible.
+I do not know how to code.

+The rest is going to be the same as the README in the projected I forked:

 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.